-Purchasing a vehicle is also getting a lot more expensive, according to the data.
-Buying a used car instead of new, driving a more cost-effective car, or even forgoing a car altogether and relying on public transportation are other ways to save.
-If you do decide that purchasing a car is necessary, work the monthly payment (along with insurance, maintenance, and gas costs).
-And remember, only purchase a car you can afford.
+Vehicle purchases were down, according to the data, but if you still need a car, consider buying a used car instead of new, driving a more cost-effective car, or even forgoing a car altogether and relying on public transportation.
+If you do decide that purchasing a new car is necessary, aim for one that has a monthly payment that fits into your budget (including the insurance, maintenance, and gas costs).

 Other Ways to Save